kolkhis/prolug-coursework/automation-engineering/unit3/u3lab.md

 ```

-What file type are these? (https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html)?
+- What file type are these? (<https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html>)?
+    - These are INI formatted ansible inventories.

-What other file types might you use for inventories?
+- What other file types might you use for inventories?
+    - INI
+    - YAML

-Do you have a preference on how the data are formatted, or where the variables are located on these?
+- Do you have a preference on how the data are formatted, or where the variables are located on these?
+    - I do.
+I prefer INI-style inventories for readability.
+The YAML variants
+      of ansible inventories look like a game of jenga with one piece left at
+      the bottom.
+      The inventories should be applied to groups (if applicable), I think
+      single-host inline variables are hard to maintain and don't work well if
+      we need to scale.

-Do you think some of this looks better formatted or do you prefer it as yaml?
+- Do you think some of this looks better formatted or do you prefer it as yaml?
+    - I like the `hosts_example3` inventory most.
+This uses `:children` to make
+      sub-groups containing other groups, and applies variables to entire
+      groups rather than single-host variables -- though there are some for the
+      two nodes, this would be my pick for an inventory to scale.

 Check the yaml versions of these files.
 ```bash